MEET OUR BOARD OF DIRECTORS

 Oren is a transplant from Texas and is amazing with people!
 He volunteered with our Club members for years before serving on the board.
 His easygoing personality and love of life just attracts youngsters.
 His passion for helping young people was exemplified by his longtime association with Texas nonprofits.
 Oren is a talented harmonica player you might encounter in musical gigs around town.

 A banker and founding board member, Scott served for six years – as vice president, president, and a member of the Resource Development, Finance, Human Resources, Facilities and Marketing committees – before becoming an emeritus member.
-He currently sits on the Resource Development Committee.
+He currently sits on the Resource Development Committee and serves as co-chair to the Building Great Futures Buena Vista Committee.

 Scott was initially recruited to the board by a steering committee attempting to organize local Boys & Girls Clubs as a replacement for an outgoing after-school program in Salida.
 He agreed to join the efforts because he believes the Clubs have proven themselves nationally, had good potential for success, and the need within the community for such a program was evident.
 Scott was certain the impact of forming the Clubs would be widespread for the children, families, schools and communities within the county.
 Since then, he has seen measurable results for area youth.